The world belongs to God

 Song “Hallelujah Sings”

-Forgiveness depends on the belief that we all fail!
-It is the supreme mark of a Christian that we believe in forgiveness.
-Unfortunately our society does not believe in forgiveness.
+Forgiveness depends on the theology that we all fail!
+I think it is probably the supreme mark of a Christian that we believe in forgiveness.
+There but for the grace of God go you or I. Unfortunately, our society does not believe in forgiveness.

 When a person, or a community, or even a nation says, "Father, I have sinned against heaven and before you" (Luke 15:18), a new possibility appears on the horizon of human history…Genuine forgiveness cannot be established on a lie.
 Only truth can be the foundation of forgiveness.
 Truth holds the forgiver and the forgiven responsible to each other.”
 Amen